ceph/ceph/doc/radosgw/s3/bucketops.rst

     - Notification deletion is an extension to the S3 notification API
     - When the bucket is deleted, any notification defined on it is also deleted
-    - Deleting an unkown notification (e.g. double delete) is not considered an error
+    - Deleting an unknown notification (e.g. double delete) is not considered an error

 Syntax
 ~~~~~~